 Where an individual feels that he/she has a legitimate complaint it must be sent, in writing and signed, to the Secretary within 10 days of the incident..
 Complaints must be accompanied by a payment of £10.
 If the complaint is upheld, this payment will be refunded.
 If, however, the complaint is not upheld, the payment will be forfeited.

 A written complaint made which does not follow the Society’s Complaints Procedure, or seeks to circumvent it, will not be accepted.

 Anonymous or third party complaints will not be considered.

 Individuals are advised to keep the details of their complaint confidential to ensure that the outcome of complaints is not influenced by details being discussed with a third party.

 If you have any queries relating to the Complaints Procedure, please contact

-Contact Address for the Head of Operations is:-
+Contact Address for the Secretary is:-

 How we will deal with your complaint:

 We want you to know that your complaint is being dealt with and to keep you informed of what is going on.
 This is what we will do when you have a complaint.